How to Fix Wi-Fi Option Missing in Windows Settings App?

 Starting WLAN Autoconfig Service

-1. Open the Start Menu, type Device Manager, and open it up.
+1. Go to the Start Menu, type Device Manager, and open it.

-3. Locate your wireless card, right-click on it, and select ‘Update driver‘.
+3. Right-click your wireless card and choose ‘Update driver‘.

 Updating Wireless Driver